kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/searching.md

 ## Summary

 If a collection is sorted, then binary search can be a much faster way of performing a lookup than linear search.
-How much faster exactly?
-We will revisit this efficiency question, but for now, let's focus on the fact that the sortedness of the list enabled binary search to happen.
-Actually, sorting collections provides many benefits, so let's turn our attention to *sorting* as a topic next.
+Sorting collections provides many benefits, so let's turn our attention to *sorting* as a topic next.